 - Harvestable crops straight after application

-SuperNemos is a biological pest control solution for your fruit and vegetables and ornamental plants.
-It has been specially formulated using nematodes, which are organisms naturally living in the soil to actively seek out and target a variety of pests in your garden.
+SuperNemos is a biological pest control solution to protect your fruit and vegetables and ornamental plants.
+It has been specially formulated using nematodes, organisms that naturally live in the soil and search out a variety of pests in your garden.

-SuperNemos are completely safe to use around vegetables, plants, pets and people.
-Using SuperNemos will also help to develop a richer, healthier soil containing beneficial organisms.
+SuperNemos control is completely safe to use around vegetables, plants, pets and people.
+Using SuperNemos also encourages a richer, healthier soil containing beneficial organisms.

-You can apply SuperNemos in a variety of ways; sprayers, watering cans, hose‐end sprayers, and even via injection into irrigation systems.
+You can apply SuperNemos in a variety of ways; sprayers, watering cans, and hose‐end sprayers.

-Results should be seen between 3‐7 days for caterpillars, cutworms, army works and sod webworms.
-For grubs and weevils feeding stops within 3 days and maximum control is achieved within 2‐4 weeks.
+Results are apparent in three to seven days for caterpillars, cutworms, army works and sod webworms.
+For grubs and weevils feeding stops within three days and maximum control peaks within two to four weeks.